 Parties generally are free to include a choice of law provision in their agreement, and the parties' choice will be honoured unless the chosen law creates a conflict with the FAA.
 See Smith Barney, Harris Upham & Co. v.
 Luckie, 647 N.E.2d 1308, 1312 (N.Y.
 1995) ("[T]he policy established by the FAA is to ensure that private agreements to arbitrate are enforced according to their terms.
-Accordingly, the parties are at liberty to include a choice of law provision in their agreement, and the parties' choice will be honored unless the chosen law creates a conflict with the terms of, or policies underlying, the FAA".).
-The institutional rules likewise may specifically state that the parties can select the choice of law.
-See International Chamber of Commerce ("ICC") Arbitration and ADR Rules (In force as from 1 January 2012) (the "New ICC Rules"), Article 21.1 ("The parties shall be free to agree upon the rules of law to be applied by the arbitral tribunal to the merits of the dispute.
-In the absence of any such agreement, the arbitral tribunal shall apply the rules of law which it determines to be appropriate".).
-Where the parties have not specified a governing law, courts have given arbitrators broad discretion to determine the applicable choice of law rules and substantive law.
+Accordingly, the parties are at liberty to include a choice of law provision in their agreement, and the parties' choice will be honored unless the chosen law creates a conflict with the terms of, or policies underlying, the FAA.").

+Some institutional rules specifically state that the parties can select the choice of law.
+See International Chamber of Commerce ("ICC") Arbitration and ADR Rules (in force as from 1 January 2012) (the "New ICC Rules"), Article 21.1 ("The parties shall be free to agree upon the rules of law to be applied by the arbitral tribunal to the merits of the dispute.
+In the absence of any such agreement, the arbitral tribunal shall apply the rules of law which it determines to be appropriate.").
+Where the parties have not specified a governing law, the arbitrators may apply the choice of law principles of the jurisdiction in which they are sitting in order to determine which law to apply.
+Courts have given arbitrators broad discretion to determine the applicable choice of law rules and substantive law.

-In contrast to state substantive law applicable to determine the merits of the parties' dispute, the Supreme Court's decisions regarding whether the parties can select state arbitration law (as opposed to choice of substantive law) are in apparent conflict.
-Compare Volt, 489 U.S. at 479 (1989) ("Where ... the parties have agreed to abide by state rules of arbitration, enforcing those rules according to the terms of the agreement is fully consistent with the goals of the FAA, even if the result is that arbitration is stayed where the Act would otherwise permit it to go forward".) with Mastrobuono, 514 U.S. at 64 (holding that a choice of law to apply "the laws of the State of New York" did "not ... include special rules limiting the authority of arbitrators".).
+In contrast to state substantive law applicable to determine the merits of the parties' dispute, the Supreme Court's decisions regarding whether the parties can select state arbitration law indicate that parties should be specific as opposed to relying on a general choice of law provision.
+Compare Volt, 489 U.S. at 479 ("Where ... the parties have agreed to abide by state rules of arbitration, enforcing those rules according to the terms of the agreement is fully consistent with the goals of the FAA, even if the result is that arbitration is stayed where the Act would otherwise permit it to go forward.") with Mastrobuono, 514 U.S. at 64 (holding that a choice of law to apply "the laws of the State of New York" did "not ... include special rules limiting the authority of arbitrators" to award punitive damages).